Zach Gompert, Principal Investigator

 Samridhi’s primary research interests are in evolutionary biology and molecular ecology.
 Her current work focuses on elucidating the genomic basis of host plant adaptation and adaptive variation in diapause (a form of hibernation) in the Melissa blue butterfly (Lycaeides melissa).
 Her results will help advance our understanding of whether and how populations might rapidly adapt to novel resources or stresses (such as climate change).

-Peter Nelson, Undergraduate Student
+Alex Rego, Undergraduate Student